 Harrod Horticultural Peak Roof Decorative Steel Fruit Cage

-An overkill for an allotment but would look great as part of a home vegetable and fruit garden.
+Maybe an overkill for an allotment but would make a real statement as part of a home fruit & kitchen garden.

 - Why Use a Fruit Cage